syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-options.md

 When a merge field is considered as unmerged during mail merge process?

-1.The merge field doesnot have mapping field in data source.
+1.The merge field doesn't have mapping field in data source.

 2.The merge field has mapping field in data source, but the data is null or string.Empty.